Hari0701/5AM-OS/README.md

   keyboard.rs    PS/2 scancodes -> characters
-  shell.rs       the REPL, and every `explain` topic narrate.rs     the teaching layer for boot ai.rs          the serial protocol for talking to a model bridge/          runs on your machine: serial <-> Claude API boot/            runs on your machine: wraps the kernel in a disk image
+  shell.rs       the REPL, and every `explain` topic narrate.rs     the teaching layer for boot framebuffer.rs a text console drawn pixel by pixel font.rs        an 8x16 bitmap font, generated and committed as data ai.rs          the serial protocol for talking to a model bridge/          runs on your machine: serial <-> Claude API boot/            runs on your machine: wraps the kernel in a disk image